-Nonpoint Source Pollution: Pollution that collects from a wide area and cannot be traced to a single source.
-Examples include pesticides or fertilizers that wash into rivers or percolate through the soil into groundwater.
+Nonpoint source pollution: Pollution that collects from a wide area and cannot be traced to a single source.
+Examples include pesticides or fertilizers from farms or developed lands that wash into rivers or percolate through the soil into groundwater.

 Notice of Intent (NOI): Formal notice published in the Federal Register by the federal lead agency stating that an environmental impact statement will be prepared for a proposed project.